PATH CASE STUDY

 Health facilities reached

 These successes are built, in part, on the strong relationships developed between PATH and government champions.
-Together, we have helped inform and drive project objectives, generate ownership and buy-in for the project, and further integrate the STREAM into national health systems.
+Together, we helped inform and drive project objectives, generate ownership and buy-in for the project, and further integrate the STREAM into national health systems.

 Read the learning brief